 Your emergency fund is not for a planned purchase like a new TV, college, and so on.

 An average emergency fund should contain enough to cover three to six months of living expenses.

 When emergency expenses come along, you don’t have to get into more debt.
 You have put aside money as emergency cash if any of these things do happen to you.

 Having an emergency fund can give you the peace of mind that you need to deal with future unexpected expenses.

 Your finances are taken care of, so that’s one less thing to worry about.
 Believe me; your future self will thank you!

 [Related Read: How I Live On Half My Income – And You Can Too!]

 Many people think that an emergency fund is great for others, but they don’t need one right now.

-BUT in order to be prepared for anything, I still recommend you to start an emergency fund.
+But to be prepared for anything, I still recommend you start an emergency fund.

 [Related Read: 11 Truths About Money Everyone Should Know]